agnesATcartoDB/blog/_posts/2014-09-02-yelp-vegas.md

 <iframe width='100%' height='520' frameborder=‘4’ src='http://team.cartodb.com/u/timchung/viz/8d4e3c74-225c-11e4-9a80-0e73339ffa50/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-We take a closer look into the strip, by doing a similar kind of analysis on the tourists.
-We look into tourists that reviewed the hotels and see what else they reviewed.

-We then breakdown the reviews by the hotels to get a general idea of where these tourists also frequent.
-From the visualization, we can easily see that most of the establishments were frequented by people who also reviewed the hotel nearby, suggesting that many of the guests may not venture very far from their hotel.
-This also suggests that if someone were to start a business on the strip, they should also be very sensitive to what kind of guests each hotel attracts.

-It’s also interesting to look into the price range of the general vegas area, to indicate where things might be considered pricer than others.
-The visualization below shows that upscale shops tend to be in the southwest area of the strip, whereas more affordable institutions are located on the northern part.
+From the visualization, we can quickly see that most of the establishments were frequented by people who stayed in hotels nearby.
+Vegas is hot, so maybe it makes sense!
+For new businesses in Vegas, this is a small insight that could help you decide where you will place your business to attract just the right crowd.
+In particular, you could dig in further to see exactly what types of reviewers frequent each hotel.

+Next, we wanted to look at how price range shifted across the Vegas area.
+Understand price might help uncover what types of clients move in different neighborhoods.
+The visualization below shows the average price (more read means more expensive) of businesses in each hexagon across the city.

 <iframe width='100%' height='520' frameborder=‘4’ src='http://team.cartodb.com/u/timchung/viz/28fec582-32c3-11e4-8de5-0e73339ffa50/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

+The most obvious pattern in the map above is that the strip is just plain expensive compared to the rest of the city.
+You can also see that there might be a slight pattern of more expensive shops on the southwest end of the strip and slightly cheaper shops in the northeast.

-We generated the price hexagons through the following code.
-One can easily transform this code to also indicate other trends in the data, such as where highly rated institutions are or where the institutions are generally populated.
+We generated the price hexagons using the following SQL.
+If you are interested, you can transform this code to also visualize other trends in the data (e.g. where highly rated institutions are or where the institutions are generally populated).

 	select * from (
 		select the_geom_webmercator, count(points) as shopcount, avg(stars) as avgStars, avg(price) as avgPrice